nerwuuus/sql-employee-time-db/README.md

  # ess Database Project

 This portfolio project showcases a comprehensive database solution designed for analytics, from structured data modelling to generating actionable insights.
-It follows industry best practices in data engineering, including the use of the Medallion architecture and star schema design.
-A Python script is used to truncate bronze layer tables and load data into them.
-Due to the presence of personal data, raw datasets are not available for external use. **Due to the presence of personal data, raw datasets are not available for external use.** This database ensures a well-structured approach to internal time management reporting.<br>
+It follows industry best practices in data engineering, including the use of the Medallion architecture and star schema design. **Due to the presence of personal data, raw datasets are not available for external use.**
+* A Python script is used to truncate bronze layer tables and load data into them.
+* This database ensures a well-structured approach to internal time management reporting.

 ### 🕰️ Time Management Reporting
+Time Management is an internal operational process designed to monitor and document employees' time registration, work hours, and associated hourly rates.
+This system ensures accurate tracking of time spent on various tasks and projects, enabling better resource allocation, cost control, and performance analysis. <br>
 Time data is retrieved from SAP and processed through a structured workflow, which involves exporting it to Excel, uploading it to SharePoint, and refreshing it with Power Query.
 A PostgreSQL database is updated monthly to maintain a centralised, historical record.
 This setup ensures accurate and consistent reporting, supporting data validation and informed decision-making. <br>
 ### 🗓️ Timeline
 Reports are prepared monthly during the first week after time registration is closed for the previous month.
 Once closed, timesheets are locked, ensuring data integrity and timely reporting.